senecaxconnect/xconnect_docs/docs/Support.md

 # Support

-Contact our team today by leveraging the many support options below based on your need.
+Contact our team today by leveraging the many support options available below.

 ## Sales Support:
 If you have a licensing or sales-related inquiry, please contact your